 That I have much ado to know myself

 More than a decade ago I left my job as a copy editor at the Los Angeles Times, where I had been working for over 18 years.
 Then, in a fit of mid-life crisis, I moved to Boston to attend an MFA program in creative writing at BU, which, despite high hopes, turned out to be a very negative experience.
 One of my instructors began the first day of class by saying, "I plan to cure you all of taking a creative writing course again."
 She did.
 In the years that followed, bit by bit, my life began to unravel; I lost both of my parents (my mom to Alzheimer's and my Dad to cancer), I became estranged from my two sisters and I could not seem to find steady work.
 Along the way, my daughter was born and I became a Mr. Mom.
 I also began, almost every day, to write songs, something I had once done when I was much younger but had long since abandoned.
 But I felt now I had something to say about myself and the world around me, and say it in a way I could not have said when I was in my early 20s.
 It started off slowly, but as I grew in confidence my work and inspiration rate increased, and I got to the point where I was going at it for about eight hours a day, coming up with ideas and material - toiling away for just about the same amount of time one might spend at a job.
-And now, I have finished my 100th album, "Meet Eliot Wider."
-This one, like all the others, is for my daughter Astrid.
-It documents who I am, how I think, and the way I look at the world.
-Just so she will know, when she grows up, who her daddy was.
+So these songs of mine, well, I guess you could say they are my life's "work."

 When I started writing songs for this album I began to see a connection with the songs from my past three records, "Little Bastards," "Scoundrels" and "Primitive Man."
 All contained stories about people doing what they do without apology.
-So, in an aha! moment, it was decided that these albums formed a quartet.
+So, in an aha! moment, I decided that these albums formed a quartet.
 If you listen closely, and no doubt you will, you may detect a dialogue of sorts, where a character from one song is speaking or responding to a character in another.
 Some of these people are questionable in nature.
 Some are on their way up and some are on their way down.
 All of them are just living their lives and doing what they do.
-Are they good or bad?
-That's not for me to judge.
-I'll leave it up to you.

 This one came pretty quickly, once I sorted out how I wanted it sound: a bit of flamenco, gypsy jazz, folk, rhythm and blues, and New Orleans funk.
 Overall, the album flows with a lightness of touch; a rare warm sunny day in the middle of winter.
 Just don't listen to the words too closely, I suppose.